itecsupport/kamailio-nsq/README.md

 event_route[nsq:consumer-event-presence-update]
 {
-# presence is the value extracted from Event-Category field in json payload
+# presence is the value extracted from Event-Type field in json payload
 # update is the value extracted from Event-Name field in json payload
 xlog("L_INFO", "received $(kzE{kz.json,Event-Package}) update for $(kzE{kz.json,From})");
 ...